Suwayomi/Suwayomi-Server/README.md

 ## Is this application usable?
 Should I test it?
 Here is a list of current features:

-- From Tachiyomi
 - Installing and executing Tachiyomi's Extensions, So you'll get the same sources
 - A library to save your mangas and categories to put them into
 - Searching and browsing installed sources
 - Ability to download Manga for offline read
-    - Backup and restore support powered by Tachiyomi Backups
+- Backup and restore support powered by Tachiyomi-compatible Backups
 - Viewing latest updated chapters.
-- From Aniyomi
-    - Installing and executing Aniyomi's Extensions
-    - Searching and browsing installed sources.
-    - Viewing an anime and it's episodes

 **Note:** These are capabilities of Tachidesk-Server, the actual working support is provided by each front-end app, checkout their respective readme for more info.

-# Downloading and Running the app
+# Downloading and Running the app "The Lazyman's Way"
-## General Requirements
-In order to use the app effectively you need the following:
-- The jar release of Tachideesk-Server
-- The Java Runtime Environment(JRE) 8 or newer (included in bundle releases)
-- A Modern Browser like Google Chrome, Firefox, etc.
-- ElectronJS (optional) (included in bundle releases)
-- An internet connection (when you want to use online features)
-## Using the jar release directly
-Download the latest `.jar` release from [the releases section](https://github.com/Suwayomi/Tachidesk-Server/releases) or a preview jar build from [the preview repository](https://github.com/Suwayomi/Tachidesk-preview/releases).

-Make sure you have The Java Runtime Environment installed on your system, Double click on the jar file or run `java -jar Tachidesk-vX.Y.Z-rxxx.jar` (or `java -jar Tachidesk-latest.jar` if you have the latest preview) from a Terminal/Command Prompt window to run the app which will open a new browser window automatically.
-Also the System Tray Icon is your friend if you need to open the browser window again or close Tachidesk.

 ## Using Operating System Specific Bundles
 To facilitate the use of Tachidesk we provide bundle releases that include The Java Runtime Environment, ElectronJS and 3 Tachidesk Launcher Scripts.